andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_06_QA_Checks.rst

 .. note::

-  Next to the ``ROI name`` field, you will see a couple of options: The first one, "Compute average timeseries," indicates that the time-series will be averaged across the voxels within that mask, which can be further subdivided by an atlas (see below).
-This is typically done for the Grey Matter mask.
-For the other tissue maps, White Matter and CSF, the option changes to ``Compute PCA Decomposition``.
-This performs a PCA to extract a time-series that is most representative of that tissue type; since we assume that the resting-state signal should be fundamentally different depending on which tissue type we are extracting data from, we will enter this PCA as a nuisance regressor when Denoising the data - our next step after this chapter.
+  Next to the ``ROI name`` field, you will see a couple of options: The first one, "Compute average timeseries," indicates that the time-series will be averaged across the voxels within that mask, which is typically done within the Grey Matter mask.
+For the other tissue maps, White Matter and CSF, the option changes to ``Compute PCA Decomposition``, which performs a PCA to generate a number of time-series that are representative that tissue type.
+Since we assume that the resting-state signal should be fundamentally different depending on which tissue type we are extracting data from, we will enter this PCA as a nuisance regressor when Denoising the data - our next step after this chapter.

   For both computing the average time-series and doing PCA, you can choose to do a weighted version of either one.
-In this case, more weight will be given to voxels determined by the Segmentation step to more likely belong to one tissue type as opposed to any of the others.
+In this case, more weight will be given to voxels determined by the Segmentation step to more likely belong to one tissue type than the others.

-  Also note that there is another indicator, labeled ``from secondary dataset #1 (unsmoothed)``, that signalizes for the time-series to be extracted from the unsmoothed data.
-The smoothing step is performed in case you want those images, but the extracted data is unsmoothed - the idea being that there is less mixing of signal between different tissue types in the unsmoothed data.
+  Also note that there is another indicator, labeled ``from secondary dataset #1 (unsmoothed)``, which will extract the time-series from the unsmoothed data.
+In other words, the smoothing step is performed in case you want those images, but by default the extracted data is unsmoothed - the idea being that there is less mixing of signal between different tissue types in the unsmoothed data.

 Atlases and Networks
 ^^^^^^^^^^^^^^^^^^^^

-The CONN toolbox comes with default atlases, or ways to parcellate the grey matter into different nodes.
-The grey matter is partitioned according to the :ref:`Harvard-Oxford Cortical Atlas <fMRI_09_ROIAnalysis>`, and the cerebellum is partitioned according to the AAL atlas.
-Clicking on the parcellated 3D brain will open a viewing window illustrating how the atlas has been resampled to the functional data.
+The CONN toolbox comes with atlases, or ways to parcellate the grey matter into different nodes.
+By default, the grey matter is partitioned according to the :ref:`Harvard-Oxford Cortical Atlas <fMRI_09_ROIAnalysis>`, and the cerebellum is partitioned according to the AAL atlas.
+In order to see these atlases in more detail, clicking on the parcellated 3D brain will open a viewing window illustrating how the atlas has been resampled to the functional data.
 For example, the parcellation colored in orange indicates the anterior cingulate.
 Hovering your mouse around the different colors will return a string showing which ROI you are pointing to.
 Later on, we will use these ROIs in our 1st-level analysis to generate connectivity maps between those ROIs and all of the other voxels in the brain.

 .. figure:: 06_ROI_Atlas.png